empowerhack/DrawMyLife-Website/README.md

 - If it's a development dependency add the flag `--dev`.
 Example `yarn add {dependency} --dev` to save to the `package.json`
 - If it's a production dependency add the flag `--save`.
 Example `yarn add {dependency} --save` to save to the `package.json`

 ##### React and Webpack are dependencies and will be installed during the installation of all javascript dependencies, i.e. `yarn install`

+#### Jekyll

+Jekyll is a popular Ruby library for creating a static blog and deploying static sites to GitHub Pages.

+- Jekyll is included in this project as part of the GitHub Pages gem.
+You'll need to install the package manager [Bundler](http://bundler.io/) once to be able to install / update all gems specified in the Gemfile.

+  gem install bundler

+Then any time the Gemfile changes, cd into the root of the project and run:

+  bundle install

 ### Building the project
 It's probably best to have two terminal tabs open, as you will need to build and transpile your React components; and then Jekyll will serve it to your local host.